tbooth/snakemake-publishing/episodes/04-source-code-control.md

 5) Do not add any further items, just click *Create repository*

 And after this you should see instructions to "push an existing repository from the command line".
-This is exactly what we need to do, but the instructions (at the time of writing), do not account for us having the `push.autoSetupRemote` setting.
+This is exactly what we need to do, but the instructions shown by GitHub (at the time of writing) do not account for us having the `push.autoSetupRemote` setting.
 Therefore use the commands below, but remembering to fill in your own GitHub username.

 ```bash
 $ git remote add origin https://github.com/<your user name>/yeast_demo_assembly.git